certik/hermes2d/doc/src/intro-1.rst

 Mathematical Background
 -----------------------

+Main strengths of Hermes are

+ * adaptive *hp*-FEM and *hp*-DG methods,
-Main strengths of Hermes are **adaptive hp-FEM methods**, adaptivity for time-dependent problems on **dynamical hp-meshes**, and monolithic discretization of arbitrary multiphysics problems via a novel **multimesh hp-FEM**.
+ * adaptivity for time-dependent problems on dynamically-changing *hp*-meshes, and
+ * monolithic discretization of multiphysics problems via multimesh *hp*-FEM/*hp*-DG.

-The following list gives more details so that you can decide whether Hermes may be the library that you are looking for:
+The following list describes the above in more detail:

 * **Mature hp-adaptivity algorithms**.
-Hermes puts a major emphasis on credibility of results, i.e., on error control and automatic adaptivity.
+Hermes puts a major emphasis on error control and automatic adaptivity.
 Practitioners know well how painful it is to use automatic adaptivity in conjunction with standard lower-order approximations such as linear or quadratic elements - the error decreases somehow during a few initial adaptivity steps, but then it slows down and it does not help to invest more unknowns or CPU time.
 This is typical for low-order methods.
 In contrast to this, the exponentially-convergent adaptive *hp*-FEM and *hp*-DG do not have this problem - the error drops steadily and fast during adaptivity all the way to the desired accuracy.

-Typical convergence comparison of h-FEM with linear and quadratic elements, and the hp-FEM on a log-log scale:
+The following graph shows typical convergence rates of *h*-FEM with linear elements, *h*-FEM with quadratic elements, and *hp*-FEM on a log-log scale:

 .. image:: img/intro/conv_dof.png
    :align: center